Chart Color Schemes

 Employment performance in North Melbourne has been below expectations when compared to most other areas nationally

 North Melbourne has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 9.1% as of the previous year, with an estimated employment growth of 5.1%.
+Its unemployment rate was 9.1% as of June 2025, with an estimated employment growth of 5.1% over the past year.

-As of June 2025, 12,092 residents are employed while the unemployment rate is 4.5%, which is 0.1% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation in North Melbourne stands at 68.3%, compared to Greater Melbourne's 64.1%.
-The leading employment industries among residents are professional & technical, health care & social assistance, and education & training.
-Notably, the area has a significant specialisation in professional & technical services, with an employment share of 1.7 times the regional level.
+In June 2025, 12,092 residents were employed while the unemployment rate was 4.5% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation in North Melbourne stood at 68.3%, compared to Greater Melbourne's 64.1%.
+The leading employment industries among North Melbourne residents are professional & technical, health care & social assistance, and education & training.
+The area specializes particularly in professional & technical services, with an employment share of 1.7 times the regional level.

 Conversely, construction has limited presence, with only 3.5% employment compared to the regional average of 9.7%.
-The ratio of workers per resident in North Melbourne is 0.7, indicating a higher level of local employment opportunities than usual.
-In the year to June 2025, employment levels increased by 5.1%, and labour force increased by 7.1% in North Melbourne, leading to an unemployment rate rise of 1.7 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising by 0.5 percentage points.
-Providing broader context, state-level data from Sep-25 shows that Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-This is slightly higher than the national unemployment rate of 4.5%, but Victoria's employment growth outpaces the national average of 0.26%.
-Looking ahead, Jobs and Skills Australia's national employment forecasts from May 2025 suggest that employment will expand by 6.6% over five years and 13.7% over ten years nationally.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to North Melbourne's employment mix suggests local growth of approximately 7.3% over five years and 14.8% over ten years, though these figures are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.
+As at the Census, North Melbourne had a ratio of 0.7 workers per resident, indicating above-normal local employment opportunities.
+Between June 2024 and June 2025, employment levels in North Melbourne increased by 5.1%, while the labour force grew by 7.1%.
+This led to an increase in unemployment rate by 1.7 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.5% and labour force growth of 4.0%, with a rise in unemployment of 0.5 percentage points.
+State-level data for Victoria as at Nov-25 shows that employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
+This compares to the national unemployment rate of 4.3%, with Victoria's employment growth outpacing the national average of 0.14%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to North Melbourne's employment mix suggests local employment should increase by 7.3% over five years and 14.8% over ten years.

 Frequently Asked Questions - Employment